Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Anti-Perturbation Ability of Convolutional Feature Maps

-\begin{rmrk} It is worth mentioning that a larger feature size before average pooling does not necessarily guarantee better perturbation resistance, because the term $(b - a)$ is also positively related to $HW$.
-Too large feature size may lead to a smaller $\frac{HW}{(b - a)^2}$, which results in a bigger $ \gamma $.
-Fortunately, we find from experiments that in many cases $\frac{HW}{(b - a)^2}$ will get larger as $HW $ becomes larger. \end{rmrk}
+\begin{rmrk} It should be noticed that increasing feature map sizes before average pooling can not always guarantee better anti-perturbation ability, because the term $(b - a)$ is also positively related to $HW$.
+Too large sizes may result in a smaller $\frac{HW}{(b - a)^2}$.
+In this case, the condition Eq.~\eqref{eq-average-pooling} holds only for some meaninglessly large thresholds.
+Nonetheless, as can be seen from the experiments in Section \ref{section-experiments}, the designs of most neural networks are far from optimal. \end{rmrk}

+In what follows., we will take the average pooling operator as the first option.
+It is worth mentioning that the average pooling here refers specifically to the operator bridging the convolutional encoder and classifier.
+For networks that adopt other operations for this goal, we can replace it with average pooling for better robustness.

+The toy example illustrated in Figure~\ref{fig-perturbation-toy} empirically verifies our findings (see Section \ref{section-empirical-analysis} for design details).
+The disturbance after average pooling is small, and becomes further smaller as the feature size increases.
+On the contrary, once max pooling is applied, the output disturbance gets larger with the increase of feature size.